rbaileycs/B_Tree_Book/README.md

             This function should be able to convert the binary strings created in toLong to regular characters. ###LAST!!!

-     ANYTHING ELSE THAT NEEDS TO BE DONE DHOULD BE ADDED TO THIS README!!
+     ANYTHING ELSE THAT NEEDS TO BE DONE SHOULD BE ADDED TO THIS README!!
 MAKE NOTES AS TASKS ARE COMPLETED.